MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-inventory-adjustment-value-entry-posting-date.md

 ---
 # <a name="design-details-posting-date-on-adjustment-value-entry"></a>Design Details: Posting Date on Adjustment Value Entry

-This article provides guidance for users of the Stock Costing functionality in [!INCLUDE[prod_short](includes/prod_short.md)], and in particular for how the **Adjust Cost - Item Entries** batch job identifies and assigns a posting date to the value entries that the batch job is about to create.
+This article provides guidance for users of the Inventory Costing functionality in [!INCLUDE[prod_short](includes/prod_short.md)], and in particular for how the **Adjust Cost - Item Entries** batch job identifies and assigns a posting date to the value entries that the batch job is about to create.

 ## <a name="how-posting-dates-are-assigned"></a>How posting dates are assigned